Self-guided Sightseeing Tour #15 in Dresden, Germany

 Show sight on map

 The Güntzwiesen are a green space and urban open space in Dresden.
-They are the site of the Dresden Stadium named after Rudolf Harbig, the home of SG Dynamo Dresden.
-The Güntzwiesen bear their name after Justus Friedrich Güntz, who established a foundation (Güntz Foundation) in 1856, with the funds of which the meadows were later designed, among other things.
-Since 2016, the northern part of the country has been called Cockerwiese, after this name has been used colloquially since Joe Cocker's big concert on June 2, 1988.
+They are the location of the Dresden Stadium, named after Rudolf Harbig, the home of SG Dynamo Dresden.
+The Güntzwiesen bear their name after Justus Friedrich Güntz, who in 1856 set up a foundation (Güntzstiftung), whose funds were later used to design the meadows, among other things.
+Its northern part has been called Cockerwiese since 2016, after this name had already existed colloquially since Joe Cocker's big concert on June 2, 1988.

 Wikipedia: Güntzwiesen (DE)